Everyone needs support sometimes

 These often have general health services such as dentists, podiatrists, psychologists and access to immunisation.

 Neighbourhood houses often run groups that can help you with healthy living including Tai Chi, meditation, Yoga, dance or walking groups.
-Some also have groups such as weight loss programs, Narcotics Anonymous, Alcoholics Anonymous and Gamblers Anonymous.
+Some also have groups such as healthy eating programs, Narcotics Anonymous, Alcoholics Anonymous and Gamblers Anonymous.

 Get to know your local market – not only because the food is fresh, varied and cheap (especially just before closing), but also because it’s an enjoyable and friendly way to shop and meet people.
 If near enough, walk there with a shopping trolley, so you get some exercise and fresh air too.